-Interplay between Traditional Media and Social Media: The Moderating Role of Product Appeal
+Interplay between Traditional Media and Social Media: Moderating Role of Product Appeal

-Multiple media have been widely employed by marketers to promote brands, but previous literature documents different and opposing results in terms of how media interaction affects business outcomes.
-This paper extends the multichannel management literature by examining the interplay between traditional media advertising and social media marketing and how product appeal moderates this interaction.
-We first develop a stylized analytical model to show that traditional media advertising is more likely to complement social media marketing for narrow appeal products, but is more likely to substitute social media marketing for broad appeal products.
-Then, we empirically test this analytical result in the motion picture industry using social media data collected from Facebook and traditional advertising expenditure data from Kantar Media.
+Multiple media have been widely employed to promote brands, but previous literature documents different and opposing results in terms of how media interaction affects business outcomes and operations.
+This paper extends the multichannel management literature in operations management by examining the interplay between traditional media and social media channels and how product appeal moderates this interaction in the motion picture industry.
+Our results provide important implications for movie distributors’ operations decisions (e.g., distribution planning): We first develop a stylized analytical model to show that traditional media channel is more likely to complement social media channel for narrow appeal products, but is more likely to substitute social media channel for broad appeal products.
+Then, we empirically test this analytical result using social media data collected from Facebook and traditional advertising expenditure data from Kantar Media.
 The empirical results lend support to our central hypothesis.
-This study provides a theoretical explanation that reconciles the mixed results in the multichannel marketing literature and offers managerial implications for channel coordination decisions.
+This study provides a theoretical explanation that reconciles the mixed results in the multichannel management literature and offers managerial implications for channel coordination decisions.

 Suggested Citation: Suggested Citation